kubriel/pd-mpv/README.md

 Then you will find a `mpv.pd_linux` in the `build` folder.
 Put it in your Pd search path and start playing around.

-Feel free to report issue on the tracker : https://github.com/kubriel/pd-mpv/issues